Church Encourager

 Ice Breaker

-What’s the most memorable celebration or party you’ve ever attended and what made it so special?
+What’s the most memorable meal you’ve ever shared with someone and why was it significant?

 Key Verses